OscarSeip/oscarseip.github.io/README.md

 # oscarseip.github.io
  Theatres of Knowledge manifests

- Exhaustive list of printed works that have the word theatre in their titles, printed between the sixteenth and eighteenth century in Western Europe.
+ A list of printed works that have the word theatre in their titles, printed between the sixteenth and eighteenth century in Western Europe.